A Guide to the best things to do in remarkable Rouen

 Palais de Justice

 Located beside the Rouen Cathedral you will find the Palais de Justice a historic monument and now the main courts of the region.
 This Gothic site once housed the seat of the Parliament of Normandy.
 Only the west wing on the left of the facade is truly Gothic.
-This oldest part of the building, erected in 1499 is called New Market Hall (Palais du Neuf Marché).
+This oldest part of the building, erected in the 15th century is called New Market Hall (Palais du Neuf Marché).

 The central part of the building is a mix of Gothic and Renaissance styles.
 The right-wing is neo-Gothic from the 19th century which replaced a Classical style facade.